vzqz2186/world_cup_scrapper_project/README.md

         h.
 Match home and away sides
         i.
 Match groups and stages.

-    3. Scrap rosters data from the 2018 World Cup squads entry in Wikipedia.
-    4. Scrap Group data from the same webpage as Step 3, detailing the different groups and the teams that conform make them up.
-    5. Scrap match results compiled by Fox Sports.
-    6. Save all scrapped dataframes to csv files.
+    3. Save all scrapped dataframes to csv files.

 After scrapping the data, SQL is used to clean the obtained tables.
 The changes are the following:

-    1. Remove an unwanted row from the 'Groups' table, since the table headers were also scrapped as data when they were not supposed to be.
-    2. Calculate the players' age at the start of the tournament (June 14, 2018) and create a new column to store that data.
+    1. Calculate the players' age at the start of the tournament (June 14, 2018) and create a new column to store that data.
-    3. Separate the 'captain' label from certain players' names and create a column detailing which players are team captains and which ones are not.
+    2. Separate the 'captain' label from certain players' names and create a column detailing which players are team captains and which ones are not.
-    4. Replace the abbreviations in the 'Player_position' field with the full names of the positions.
+    3. Replace the abbreviations in the 'Player_position' field with the full names of the positions.

 __To do:__
-- Scrap player stats (goals, assists, yellow and red cards, saves) and add them to the players dataframe.
+- Scrap data for match location and date.
+- Scrap penalty kick scores.